WrongSpeak album notes:

 That said, if you’re expecting a more uniform style and sound than the eclecticism of our 1980s and early 1990s recordings – don’t – ‘cause it ain’t like that.
 There are electric full-band bashes, folksy acoustic tracks, orchestral-cum-show tunes and electronic dance-oriented tracks.
 That said, it’s still Second Language – the same but different.

 Do I have my nitpicks regarding the album?
 Sure.
 We were younger and more a part of the music scene in the 1980s than we could ever hope to be in the 1990s.
 We were less a full-time band than we’d been in the past.
 I also pushed myself in too hard a direction perhaps in compensation for my evolving gender dysphoria (I transitioned from male to female only five years after the album was released) – and was perhaps following trends more than anticipating them as I felt we’d done in our earlier incarnation.
-Sam’s style, as fantastic and diverse a player as he was on electric, acoustic and slide guitar, was not necessarily a natural fit for the band so we had to work a lot harder at incorporating him into the band than with David ‘Spiggy’ Miller or Richie Owens back in the 1980s.
+Sam’s style, as fantastic and diverse a player as he was on electric, acoustic and slide guitar, was not necessarily a natural fit for the band so we had to work a lot harder at incorporating him into the band than with David ‘Spiggy’ Miller or Richie Owens back in the 1980s and I always felt the band may perhaps have inhibited his playing to a degree which only goes to demonstrate his loyalty and dedication to the project.

 Sam’s slide guitar parts on Black Xmas, Twisted Wreckage and Sore are all inspirational.
 He worked his ass off to adjust his sound to our style.
 It can’t have been easy to come into a band that had a distinctive guitar sound forged by myself and, later, Jarrett (and expanded by Spiggy and Richie) over the course of a decade.
 To do so he had to jettison some of his own hard-earned approach and tone down the virtuosity to accommodate our more alternative and pop leanings – and still shine on so many tracks on this album.
 Sam’s two keyboard classical pieces, to which I added vocals, lyrics and/or guitar also added a whole new element to the band’s sound.
 And he was a pleasure to work with as well.